muppet9010/factorio-muppet-streamer/README.md

 - Spawn entities around the player with various placement options via command.
 - Make the player an aggressive driver via command.

+At present a time duration event will interupt another time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
+Duplicate time duration events of the same type will be ignored.

 Team Member Limit (other players than 1 streamer)
 ------------